-This multipurpose laboratory and microscope light leaves all of the other ring lights in the dark.
-It is designed to provide adjustable annular and semi annular illumination for bright-field, dark-field, transmitted, and other oblique lighting applications.
+This multi-purpose studio and microscope light adds flexible functionality far superior to the standard ring light.
+The unique design provides adjustable annular and semi-annular illumination for bright-field, dark-field, transmitted, and other oblique lighting applications.

-The unique combination of lighting options obtainable with this device are useful for observation of small objects where fine control of light direction, intensity, and distribution directly impacts observable surface features and object translucence.
+The combination of lighting options possible with this product is particularly useful for observation of small objects where fine control of light direction, intensity, and distribution directly impacts observable surface features and object translucence.

 Contact: Joe Staples at email@example.com

 This buoy system has the capability of conducting offshore wind resource assessment campaigns with limited maintenance.
 Read More…

 Problems 1.)
 Important science curricula may not be adequately addressed in high schools because spectroscopy instruments are too expensive to purchase and maintain 2.)
 Field technicians have to take water and soil samples to a lab for spectroscopy analysis, adding time and complication 3.)
 Valuable data is not available from remote sensors due to spectrometer power and durability limitations.